 Succulents in a Lunchbox

 You can plant succulents in almost anything.
 Because of their shallow root structure, you don't need a very deep pot.
 You do need good drainage though.
-I took a large nail and hammered so many holes in the bottom of this box, that by the time I was done, it looked like Swiss cheese.
+For a lunch box container, take a large nail and hammer holes in the bottom of this box (so many that it looks like Swiss cheese).

-Because the metal is pretty thin, I made sure to punch the holes with the metal sitting directly on the ground, so it wouldn't bend the box.
+Because the metal is pretty thin, make sure to punch the holes with the metal sitting directly on the ground, so you don't bend the box.

-After I punched the holes, I lined the box with plastic also with holes, so... it wouldn't rust as quickly.
-I then filled it with a potting mix specifically designed for cacti and succulents.
-I packed the box full of plants, putting the ones that I knew would drape, near the edges, and the larger plants near the back.
+After punching the holes, line the box with plastic (also with holes), so it won't rust as quickly.
+Then fill it with a potting mix specifically designed for cacti and succulents.
+Pack the box full of plants, putting the ones that you know will drape, near the edges, and the larger plants near the back.

 04 of 13